cw-engineering/tdd-katas/csharp/tdd-calculator/readme.md

 _TDD kata with NUnit and Shouldly.
 You will need NUnit 3 Test Adapter extension._

-### Create a method that, given a delimited string, returns the sum of the values.
+### Create a method that, given a delimited string of integer values, returns the sum of the values.

 * empty or null string returns 0
 * comma delimited numbers are added together, i.e. `"1"` returns `1`, `"1,2"` returns `3`, etc...